Pi-Hole installation guide on Raspberry Pi

 I recently tested AdGuard Home, which is an alternative to Pi-hole.
 You can read this article to find out the differences and pick the one that’s best for you.

-Pi-Hole is a lightweight software, and it’s designed especially for Raspberry Pi.
+Pi-Hole is a lightweight software, designed especially for Raspberry Pi.

 Download Your Essential Linux Commands Guide!